jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 Of those with cyber insurance,
 84% indicated their
 policies include
 coverage
 specifically for ransomware
-attacks, up from just 54% in last years report.
+attacks, up from just 54% in last year’s report.

-25
-RANSOMWARE
+RANSOMWAREBUDGET SPEND

+CYBER INSURANCE

+HIRING ADDITIONAL
+TALENT

+SECURITY AWARENESS
+TRAINING

+SECURITY
+TECHNOLOGIES

+93%
+51%
+50%
+47%

+\| IMPACT ON SECURITY BUDGETS

 Since it was introduced to the market, cyber insurance adoption has been rapid and widespread, with 93% of respondents indicating